-- [4-4497] Offenders in Prison and Pre-Release facilities are provided access to public telephones subject to limitations and restrictions to ensure the security and order of the facility and to protect the public. - III.
-Offender telephone systems in Prison and Pre-Release facilities will require offenders to use an Inmate Personal identification Number (IPIN) when placing phone calls, to provide a means of identifying the offender who initiated a call in the event of a security concern or a complaint from the public.
+- ra-event Offenders In Prison and Pre-Release facilities are provided access to public seleptiones subject to limitations and restrictions to ensure the security and order of the tacility and to protect the public. - II.
+Offender telephone systems in Prison and Pre-Reisase facilities will require offenders to use an instate Personal Identification Number (IPIN) when placing phone calls, to provide a means of Identifying the offender who initiated a call in the event of a security concern of a complaint from the public.